anonymous-321/portScout-paper/README.md

-# PortScout: A Lightweight Approach to Detect Port Scanning Evasion Attacks
+# PortScout: A Communication Flow-Based Approach to Detect Port Scanning Evasion Attacks

-Welcome to the official repository for the source code, dataset, and experimental setup of our research paper titled "PortScout: A Novel Lightweight Approach to Detecting Port Scanning and Evasion Attacks."
+Welcome to the official repository for the source code, dataset, and experimental setup of our research paper titled "PortScout: A Communication Flow-Based Approach to Detect Port Scanning Evasion Attacks".
 This repository contains all the essential components for reproducing our experiments and understanding the methodology presented in the paper.

 ## Contents